Rajeshwari Kumari

-Rajeshwari Ria Kumari (born 10 December 1991) is an Indian sports shooter and fashion designer.
+Ria Rajeshwari Kumari (born 10 December 1991) is an Indian sports shooter and fashion designer.
 Kumari is a trap shooter and has won medals in both domestic and international competitions.
-She is a co-founder of Saurab Rajeshwari, a luxury Indian clothing and embroidery brand.
+She won the silver medal at the Women's trap team event in the 2022 Asian Games in Hangzhou.
+In 2024, competed in the Women's trap event in the 2024 Summer Olympics in Paris.
+As of 2024, she is the 9th ranked women's trap shooter in the world.
+Kumari is a co-founder of Saurab Rajeshwari, a luxury Indian clothing and embroidery brand founded in 2021.

 Early life and background

-Rajeshwari Ria Kumari was born on 10 December 1991 in Delhi, India.
-Kumari is the daughter of sports administrator, Randhir Singh and Vinita Singh.
-Her mother, Vinita, is a businesswoman.
-She is a granddaughter of sports administrator, Bhalindra Singh.
-Kumari is the maternal granddaughter of business magnate, Vipin Khanna and a member of the Khanna family through her mother, Vinita.
-She is also the great-granddaughter of Maharaja Bhupinder Singh of Patiala.

-Kumari attended university at Manav Rachna International Institute of Research and Studies.
+Ria Rajeshwari Kumari was born on 10 December 1991 in Delhi, India.
+Kumari is the daughter of sports administrator and former Olympic-level trap shooter Randhir Singh and Vinita Singh.
+She is the paternal granddaughter of Bhalindra Singh and the great-granddaughter of Maharaja Bhupinder Singh of Patiala.
+She attended university at Manav Rachna International Institute of Research and Studies.
+She Completed her graduation from Sri Venkateswara College, University of Delhi.

 Shooting career

 Kumari started her trap shooting career sometime before 2014.
-In November 2014, She won a bronze medal at the National Shotgun Championship in Patiala, Punjab, beating Shreyasi Singh for the medal.
-In February 2015, she won a silver medal at the National Shooting Championships, which was held in New Delhi, India.
+In November 2014, she won a bronze medal at the National Shotgun Championship in Patiala, Punjab, beating Shreyasi Singh for the medal.
+In February 2015, she won a silver medal at the National Shooting Championships, held in New Delhi, India.
 During the 63rd National Shotgun Shooting Championship in 2019, Kumari shot a national record 118 out of 125 in the qualifications, and eventually won a silver medal.
 In 2021, she won a gold medal at the Asian Online Shooting Championship in New Delhi.
-Also in 2021, she won a silver medal in the team trap event at the 2021 ISSF World Cup in Cairo, Egypt, and was in a team with Kirti Gupta and Manisha Keer.
+Also in 2021, she won a silver medal in the team trap event at the 2021 ISSF World Cup in Cairo, Egypt, along with Kirti Gupta and Manisha Keer.

+In 2022, Kumari began being coached by David Kostelecký, a Czech shooter who won two Olympic medals.
 At the National Shooting Championships in 2022, Kumari shot the highest score in the qualification round, shooting 116 out of 125, however she lost in the semifinals of the competition.
-In March 2023, during the Shotgun World Cup in Doha, Qatar, Kumari shot a score of 107 and came 46th.
+In March 2023, Kumari shot a score of 107 and came 46th in the Doha, Qatar, stage of the 2023 ISSF World Cup.
+In April 2023, she won the T3 Shotgun National Selection Trials in Delhi.
+In May 2023, Kumari came 14th in the Cairo stage of the 2023 ISSF World Cup.